All Episodes

 New lieutenant governor appointed just a couple of weeks ago, Jay Collins.

-Now it's hard to think of politicians as as as being a badass.
+Now, it's hard to think of politicians as being a badass.

-Well, especially Lieutenant Governors, 'cause like it's like Lieutenant Governor is kind of like vice president, but worse.
+Well, especially lieutenant governors, because it's like lieutenant governor is kind of like vice president, but worse.

 Florida has been famous for not having one for an extended period of time.

-Yeah, so Jay Collins is a former Green Baret.
+So Jay Collins is a former Green Beret.

 Lieutenant Governor Collins, how are you?